 The newly introduced Finance Bill confirms the proposed amendments to the rules for Company Tax Residence announced in the Budget.
 Previously, certain companies which were incorporated in Ireland were not treated as tax resident in Ireland if they are managed and controlled outside of Ireland.
 From 1 January 2015 all companies that are incorporated in Ireland will be automatically tax resident here (unless otherwise determined under a bilateral tax treaty which supersedes our domestic law).
 In addition, companies incorporated outside Ireland may still be treated as tax resident if managed and controlled in Ireland.

 8.2 How are branches of foreign corporations taxed in Ireland?

 Irish Tax legislation provides that a company which is not resident in Ireland is only subject to corporation tax if it carries on a trade in Ireland through a branch or agency.
 If it does carry on a trade in Ireland then it is subject to Irish corporation tax on:

-- chargeable gains arising from assets which are situated in Ireland and which are used in, or for the purposes of, the trade carried on through the branch or agency.
+(4) chargeable gains arising from assets which are situated in Ireland and which are used in or for the purposes of the trade carried on through the branch or agency.

-9.1 Has Ireland entered into income tax and CGT treaties and, if so, what is their impact?
+9.1 Has Ireland entered into income tax and capital gains tax treaties and, if so, what is their impact?

-Ireland currently has concluded 69 double taxation treaties, of which 64 are in effect.
-These treaties generally alleviate double tax that may arise under domestic legislation, by either exempting the income from tax in one of the countries, or allowing the tax payable in one country (which has primary taxing rights) to be used as a credit against the tax payable in the other country (which has secondary taxing rights).
+Ireland currently has concluded 71 double taxation treaties of which 68 are in effect.
+These treaties generally alleviate double tax that may arise under domestic legislation by either exempting the income from tax in one of the countries, or allowing the tax payable in one country (which has primary taxing rights) to be used as a credit against the tax payable in the other country (which has secondary taxing rights).